intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 You can view the source files for this project in the [intermine/intermine-apps-c](https://github.com/intermine/intermine-apps-c/tree/master/elastic-med) repo.
 {% endhint %}

 This document will guide you through the process of writing a JavaScript client side app \(running completely in a browser\) using [Bower](http://bower.io/) and [Grunt](http://gruntjs.com/) tools.
 The app will connect to an [ElasticSearch](http://www.elasticsearch.org/) \(ES\) instance to do _search_.
-ES wraps Apache Lucene and serves as a repository of indexed documents that one can search agains.
+ES wraps Apache Lucene and serves as a repository of indexed documents that one can search against.
 If you prefer a short gist head over to [Apps/C Usage](usage.md) instead.

-The app will have the following functionality:
+The app will have the following functionalities:

 1. Work with _cancer_ related publications from PubMed.
 2. Ask user for an input text and get back a list of publications.
 3. Click on any of the results to see a detailed view.
-4. From the document detail search for publications _like_ this one.
+4. Detailed search for publications _like_ this one from the document.
-5. Autocomple and provide suggestions for user's input.
+5. Autocomplete and provide suggestions for user's input.

 Among the important libraries we will be using:

 1. [Bower](http://bower.io/) to fetch vendor dependencies such as JavaScript, CSS or Fonts.
 2. [canJS](http://canjs.com/) is a framework for client-side development handling routing, events etc.
-3. [CoffeeScript](http://coffeescript.org/) a language that compiles down to JavaScript and makes writing an app easier.
+3. [CoffeeScript](http://coffeescript.org/) is a language that compiles down to JavaScript and makes writing an app easier.
 4. [D3](http://d3js.org/) is used to manipulate documents based on data.
-5. [ElasticSearch](http://www.elasticsearch.org/) a search server with a RESTful web service peddling JSON documents.
+5. [ElasticSearch](http://www.elasticsearch.org/) is a search server with a RESTful web service peddling JSON documents.
 6. [Foundation](http://foundation.zurb.com/) is a CSS framework of reusable UI components.
 7. [Grunt](http://gruntjs.com/) to build/transpile our source files.
 8. [jQuery](http://jquery.com/) is a DOM manipulation library \(and more\).
 9. [Moment](http://momentjs.com/) is a date library for parsing, manipulating and formatting dates.
 10. [Mustache](http://mustache.github.io/) is a multi-platform templating language allowing us to embed dynamic objects in HTML.
-11. [Node](http://en.wikipedia.org/wiki/Nodejs) JavaScript desktop software platform.
+11. [Node](http://en.wikipedia.org/wiki/Nodejs) is a JavaScript desktop software platform.
 12. [Stylus](http://learnboost.github.io/stylus/) allows us to be more expressive and dynamic with CSS.
 13. [Underscore](http://underscorejs.org/) is a utility toolbelt making actions such as iterating over items easier.